Meet the Staff

 Henry B. Smith

-Henry has written several articles for ABR, including: Love God with All Your Mind, Why Do We Need ABR?, Biblical Archaeology: Eternal Implications, It Feels Like 1960! and Biblical Illiteracy.
-He also published an extensive exegetical paper on Romans 8 in the Journal of Creation entitled: Cosmic and Universal Death from Adam's Fall, defending a six 24-hour day understanding of Genesis 1-3 from an exegetical, grammatical and theological perspective.
+Henry has written numerous articles for ABR, including: Turning the Cannons on New Testament Canon Criticisms, Redeeming the Carthaginians? and Cosmic Death in Romans 8: Affirming a Recent Creation.
+He also published an extensive exegetical paper on Romans 8:18-23 in the March 2007 Journal of Creation entitled: Cosmic and Universal Death from Adam's Fall, defending a six, 24-hour day understanding of Genesis 1-3 from an exegetical and theological perspective.
+He also published Canaanite Child Sacrifice, Abortion, and the Bible in the Journal of Ministry and Theology of Bible Baptist Seminary in the fall of 2013.

 Henry served as a volunteer at the Hazor excavations in 2007, and was the host of the ABR Biblical Egypt Study Tour in 2008.
-Henry and his wife, Birzavit, currently reside in PA and have been married since 2002.
+He also is the Administrative Director of the Khirbet el-Maqatir excavations and is a square supervisor.
+Henry resides in PA with his wife Birzavit and their daughter, Ava.
 Read articles by Henry B. Smith.

-Bryant Wood attended Syracuse University on an athletic scholarship, graduating with a B.S. degree in mechanical engineering.
+Bryant Wood was born and raised in Endicott NY.
+After graduating from high school, he attended Syracuse University on an athletic scholarship, graduating with a B.S. degree in mechanical engineering.
 While at S.U., Wood participated in cross-country and track, setting school records in the 880-yard and mile events and serving as captain of both the cross-country and track teams in his senior year.
-He was also named Siekaly Scholar for outstanding athletic and academic achievement, was inducted into Pi Tau Sigma, a mechanical engineering honorary society, and was president of the Engineering Student Council.
+He also was named Siekaly Scholar for outstanding athletic and academic achievement, was inducted into Pi Tau Sigma, a mechanical engineering honorary society, and was president of the Engineering Student Council.

 Wood then worked for the General Electric Company in Schenectady NY.
 His employment with G.E. was interrupted by a two-year term of service as a lieutenant in the Army Security Agency.
 During this time he was a member of the U.S. inter-service cross-country team, participating in international competition in Europe, and the All-Army track team.
 While with G.E., Wood held various positions at the Knolls Atomic Power Laboratory related to the design, fabrication and testing of nuclear reactors, and earned a M.S. degree in mechanical engineering from Rensselaer Polytechnic Institute in Troy NY.

-In 1973 he left G.E. to pursue Biblical and archaeological studies.
-He earned a M.A. degree in Biblical History from the University of Michigan in 1974, and a Ph.D. degree in Syro-Palestinian archaeology from the University of Toronto in 1985.
-In 1989â€“90, Dr. Wood was visiting professor in the Department of Near Eastern Studies at the University of Toronto.
-In addition, he has served as adjunct professor at Biblical Theological Seminary, Hatfield PA; Evangelical School of Theology, Myerstown PA; Faith Theological Seminary, Los Angeles; Lancaster Bible College, Lancaster PA; and Toronto Baptist Seminary, Toronto.
+In 1973 Wood left G.E. to pursue Biblical and archaeological studies.
+He earned an M.A. degree in Biblical History from the University of Michigan in 1974, and a Ph.D. degree in Syro-Palestinian archaeology from the University of Toronto in 1985.
+Dr. Wood joined the staff of the Associates for Biblical Research in Akron PA (ABR) in 1986.
+In 1989â€“90, he was visiting professor in the Department of Near Eastern Studies at the University of Toronto.
+Dr. Wood was the Director of ABR from 1995 to 2000 and is currently Director of Research.
+He was Editor of their quarterly publication Bible and Spade from 1995 to 2012 and is now Consulting Editor.
+In addition, he has served as adjunct professor at Biblical Theological Seminary, Hatfield PA; Evangelical School of Theology, Myerstown PA; Faith Theological Seminary, Los Angeles; Lancaster Bible College, Lancaster PA; Messiah College, Grantham PA; Toronto Baptist Seminary, Toronto; and Tyndale University College and Seminary (formerly Ontario Bible College), Toronto.